 Once a colony is established, the queen only lays eggs.
 When the colony is still young, the queen and king take on the responsibility of caring for the larvae and nymphs.

 A queen can lay an egg every 15 seconds, and she lays thousands of eggs per year.
 The queen’s abdomen will swell in a process known as physogastrism, creating room for all the eggs that must be laid to keep the colony thriving.
 In some species, queen termites will lay eggs only during certain times of the year, which results in huge swarms of winged alates when they have their nuptial flight.

 The queen can live for 15 to 25 years, though some queens have been found to live as long as 50 years in the right conditions.
 Toward the end of her life span, the queen will start laying fewer eggs, and neotenics will assist her in reproduction.
 One of those neotenics will become the new queen when the current queen dies.
 That’s why you can’t kill a colony just by killing the queen.

 It is important that you hire a termite exterminator in Glendale who understands how the termite caste system works to select the best termite treatment to eradicate the colony.
 Knowing how these colonies form can also help you put the right termite prevention measures in place.

-Varsity Termite and Pest Control has been providing effective termite treatment for residents of Arizona for many years, and we have the knowledge and skill to get results for you.
+Mesa’s trusted termite control company has been providing effective termite treatment for residents of Arizona for many years, and we have the knowledge and skill to get results for you.
 We’ll conduct a termite inspection in Glendale to determine the location of the colony, how termites are getting into your house, the spread of the termite infestation in Glendale, and more.
 We’ll then determine the right termite treatment to get the fastest results and help you come up with a termite prevention plan to minimize the risk of a new infestation.
 Call us today to schedule a free termite inspection and to discuss your termite treatment options.

 West Valley Location: